IsVer/pandas_basics/README.md

-## Basic data exploration with pandas
+## Start with pandas
+A 30 min intro into pandas for MS course

 ```python
 import pandas as pd # the pd is by convention